 Having a client who may be mentally incompetent will make the job that much more difficult for his lawyers.
 On January 26th, Judge David Hittner ruled that Allen Stanford did not have the mental capacity to effectively assist his attorneys at his criminal trial.
 In the tale of Humpty Dumpty, all the kings’ men could not put poor Humpty back together again.
 Assuming that Stanford has lost his marbles, all the lawyers in Texas might not be able to win his trial, not if he is truly incompetent.

 The real story is how someone like Stanford who apparently is incompetent could build a multibillion-dollar empire.

 There is a message buried in this story.
 Be very careful when you decide to enter the court’s arena.
 Sometimes people are sued and have no choice, of course.
 Every lawsuit filed is an invitation to a potential countersuit and expensive litigation.
 If you have no choice, make sure you have a well qualified lawyer who is looking after your best interest and not just “running the meter” as the saying goes.

-Mahany & Ertl is a boutique law firm that concentrates in fraud recovery, white-collar criminal defense, tax matters and select civil litigation matters.
+Mahany Law is a national boutique law firm that concentrates in fraud recovery, whistleblower claims, lender liability (suing banks) and select high -stakes civil litigation matters.
 We have helped people recover money taken in Ponzi schemes, by bad brokers, invested in faulty welfare benefit plans (419 plans) and even lost through the incompetence of lawyers.

-Why Mahany & Ertl?
-Often we can handle cases on a flat fee basis or with specific performance based compensation.
-“Running the meter” and billing every case by the hour is certainly not our business model.
+Why Mahany Law?
+Often we can handle cases on a flat fee basis, capped fee, or a hybrid fee with specific performance based compensation.
+“Running the meter” is certainly not our business model.